"There’s nothing better than seeing a patient walk out of the clinic with a smile on their face because of something I’ve done."

-I didn’t want to be a doctor or nurse, but knew I wanted to do something in healthcare so I researched all the possible options.
-As soon as I found the information about prosthetics and orthotics, I knew it was the job for me!
+I didn’t want to be a doctor or nurse, but I wanted to do something in healthcare so I researched all the possible options.
+As soon as I learned about prosthetics and orthotics, I knew it was the job for me.
 It’s people centred - you really get to know your patients - but it also requires a sound knowledge of biomechanics and problem solving skills.

-The degree course has a nice mix of practical learning, lectures and placements and I knew I’d have a job at the end of it.
-After university I chose to specialise in orthotics.
+The degree course has a nice mix of practical learning, lectures and placements.
+After university, I chose to specialise in orthotics.

-I work in a small team and run general clinics as well as a specialist paediatric one.
-As a team we also visit the specialist schools in our area and take part in a clinic with other healthcare professionals for patients with diabetes.
+I work with a small team and run general clinics, as well as a specialist clinic in paediatrics.
+As a team, we also visit the specialist schools in our area and take part in a clinic with other healthcare professionals for patients with diabetes.

-I might start the day seeing a young child with cerebral palsy and, once I’ve assessed their muscle power and range of movement, I take a plaster of Paris mould of the leg set at the correct angle to maximise walking potential.
-At that point, an orthosis, or brace, can be designed to help support the foot and ankle.
+I might start the day seeing a young child with cerebral palsy.
+Once I’ve assessed their muscle power and range of movement, I take a plaster mould of the leg set at the correct angle to maximise their walking potential.
+At that point, an orthosis or brace can be designed to help support the foot and ankle.

-The next patient might be an elderly gentleman with a partial foot amputation to assess how the support inside his footwear is working.
+The next patient might be an elderly gentleman with a partial foot amputation and I’ll assess how the support inside his footwear is working.

-I also work on the inpatient wards with other professionals such as stroke physiotherapists or orthopaedic surgeons to get people safely moving and out of bed, or protect them from pressure ulcers.
+I also work on the inpatient wards with stroke physiotherapists or orthopaedic surgeons to get people safely moving and out of bed, or to protect them from pressure ulcers.

-I love seeing children learning to walk and becoming independent, and there’s nothing better than seeing a patient walk out of clinic with a smile on their face because of something I’ve done.
+I love seeing children learning to walk and becoming independent.
+There’s nothing better than seeing a patient walk out of the clinic with a smile on their face because of something I’ve done.

-I enjoying reading and gardening and generally being outside.
-I also enjoy spending time with my family and looking after my nieces and nephew; my knowledge of current children’s TV and toys can be very useful in clinic when trying to distract the youngsters!
+I enjoy spending time with my family and looking after my nieces and nephew – my knowledge of current children’s TV and toys can be very useful in the clinic when I’m trying to distract the youngsters.

-I enjoy crafts such as knitting, sewing and woodwork.
-I think it's helped me understand the manufacture of different orthotic devices and helps my prescribing because I know what’s possible and what’s not.
-I always have some kind of craft project on the go.
+I also enjoy crafts such as knitting, sewing and woodwork and I think it's helped me to understand how different orthotic devices are manufactured.

 If you’re willing to put in the hard work and engage with your patients, you can make a real difference.
-It’s important to have good communication and problem solving skills, and be hard working.
+It’s important to have good communication and problem solving skills, too.